ashayp22/Image-Captioning/README.md

 Select the hyperparameters and train the CNN-RNN model.

-# 2. Inference
+# 3. Inference

 Utilize the CNN-RNN model to generate captions for test images.

-The notebooks are fully documented and were completed as a part of Udacity's "Computer Vision" course.